engrfaisal90/NTHU-Deep-Learning-Course-2019/README.md

 * Question4: it plots all the images.
 * Question5: it trains the network with Regularization
 * Question6: it applies data augmentation and then train a network.

+## Assignmnet 3,4,5 code</br>
+The detail of all other assignments can be found in the respective folders.